Language selection

 Health and safety

 The first step in any response procedure is to evaluate the danger to human health.
 If there is no immediate danger, the responding personnel can begin to address the environmental emergency.
 However, if imminent danger is detected, personnel must be prepared to act to protect human life, such as using the proper equipment or even evacuating the area.
-It is therefore important to carefully follow the steps in section 3.3.1 to assess who responds to the emergency and to use the proper PPE (described in section 3.2.2) for the situation.
+It is therefore important to carefully follow the steps in the emergency response to assess who responds to the emergency and to use the proper PPE (described in section 3.2.2) for the situation.
 Be sure to refer to the respective SDS as they describe risks associated with products (as seen in Appendix B).

 Spill kits and PPE